A Guide to the Architectural Woodwork Standards

 - Drafters – in ensuring consistency and industry best practices from the first stages of a project

-The AWI Standards focus on the structural integrity of architectural woodwork and related interior finishes rather than presenting prescriptive requirements.
-They allow for flexibility in following specific criteria for performance and quality when purchasing, manufacturing, or installing architectural woodwork.
+AWI is now focusing on the structural integrity of architectural woodwork and related interior finishes rather than presenting prescriptive requirements.
+Their intent is to allow for flexibility in following specific criteria for performance and quality when purchasing, manufacturing, or installing architectural woodwork.

-In this article, we’ll explore the different sections of the standards in an end-to-end overview of how they work in a practical context.
+In this article, we’ll explore the different sections of the latest Architectural Woodwork Standards in an end-to-end overview of how they work in a practical context, as well as how to navigate these Standards based on AWI’s own sub-sections.

 AWI and the Quality Certification Program

-AWI’s Quality Certification Program (QCP) enforces the Architectural Woodwork Standards and the guidelines and expectations they contain.
-QCP’s goal is to give helpful insight into the Standards and provide resources that support woodworkers, architects, contractors, and design professionals to meet the Standards in interior architectural woodwork.
+AWI’s Quality Certification Program (QCP) enforces the latest edition of the Architectural Woodwork Standards and the guidelines and expectations they contain based on AWI-recognized standards.
+QCP’s goal is to give helpful insight into the Standards and provide resources that support woodworkers, architects, contractors, and design professionals to meet industry standards in interior architectural woodwork.

 QCP ensures a smooth experience when registering a project for certification against the Standards.
 We also offer virtual inspections and review specifications to make sure projects stay on time, on budget, and maintain a level of quality that stands out within the industry.

-While the AWI Quality Certification Program certification is not a legal requirement for architectural projects, it is the industry standard in quality assurance.
+While project certification from the AWI Quality Certification Program is not a legal requirement for architectural projects, it is the industry standard in quality assurance.
 QCP not only provides a strong foundation, but it also allows architects and design professionals, woodworkers, drafters, and others in the construction industry to deliver compliance, consistency, and quality to their clients.

 How to Submit a Woodworking Project

-The first section of the Standards covers the submittal process.
+The first section of the AWI-recognized standards covers the submittal process.
 At the beginning of every woodwork project is the submittal stage.
-This section deals with the various items and specifications that are the foundation of every project – shop drawings, approvals, samples and scheduling.
+This section deals with the various items and specifications that are the foundation of every project – shop drawings, approvals, samples, and scheduling.

-Architectural Woodwork Institue Standards 200 – Care and Storage
+Architectural Woodwork Institue 200 – Care and Storage

 Care and Storage of Architectural Woodwork

-Section 2 of the Standards handles one of the most important aspects of preserving a good woodworking installation.
-The goal behind this section is to ensure that proper storage, jobsite conditions and relative humidity requirements before, during and after installation are covered, along with proper design, care and storage to avoid and/or lessen any negative effects of temperature and humidity.
+AWI 200 handles one of the most important aspects of preserving a good woodworking installation.
+The goal behind this section is to ensure that proper storage, job-site conditions and relative humidity requirements before, during and after installation are covered, along with proper design, care, and storage to avoid and/or lessen any negative effects of temperature and humidity.

 Identifying Sheet Products and Goods